-The enigmatically named Fallon Cush is the vehicle for songwriter Steve Smith, a Sydney musician who has been recording, releasing and performing music for three decades.
-With a knack for gathering exceptional musicians to add colour and depth to his compositions, Steve has produced a critically acclaimed pair of Fallon Cush albums.
-His musical CV also includes a highly regarded solo single, Don't You Wish / Tears (Green Fez/Citadel Records, 1988) and his time as guitarist in Sydney folk-rock band Catherine Wheel.
+The enigmatically named Fallon Cush is the vehicle for songwriter Steve Smith, a Sydney musician with a knack for gathering exceptional musicians to add colour and depth to his compositions, over the past five years Steve has produced a critically acclaimed pair of Fallon Cush albums.
 Now, in 2016, Fallon Cush are set to release their most realised album to date in Bee In Your Bonnet.

 On their self-titled 2011 debut, Fallon Cush explored a musical landscape built on power-pop, sophisticated pop-rock and a subtle streak of Americana.
 The influence of Bob Dylan, Tom Petty, The Jayhawks, Crowded House and Big Star all shone bright, giving the songs a vibrant melodicism and a real sense of a songwriter’s craft.
 The sound of the album was enhanced by rich and detailed production courtesy of Chris Vallejo at Linear Recording in Sydney and mastering at the legendary Abbey Road Studios.
 From the driving soul shakedown of Where You Been to the aching and poetic melancholy of Over Me and the jangly, country-rock sound of Kiss You Awake – it’s clear there’s a strong mix of classic American and English albums, from the 60s to the 80s, in Steve’s record collection.